“Proofs may aid in protecting, but not in initiating certainty..” A J Heschel

 We rightly measure apologetics to have material value in witnessing to our culture about faith and hope.
 Many in the Christian world today accept that apologetics is a sort of “admission ticket” to keeping the Christian (counter-) narrative at the table and engaged with respect to those who are sceptical of our faith.
 We know it is much more than this, but it is indeed this as well.
 However, perhaps since we feel that we have this “hammer” it seems we think everything may indeed be a nail.
 My specific goal is to argue here that we have taken this approach and assumed that more of it must be better and we have resultantly invested in it too much hope, rather than appropriately measuring the value of this tool when it fits the role.

 As someone with a keen interest in youth culture (as a parent, and because it is an indicator of future culture) it should be noted that Christian ministries to college and university age adults today have a distinct and heavy emphasis around using (especially scientific) apologetics to reach such audiences.
 Having attended university in the 1980’s, I do not recall this being such a strand of activity as it is today on campuses.
-It was indeed, but I sense there is much more of it today.
 And certainly it appears that as the surrounding culture has become more hostile, we have placed more hope and emphasis on this approach as a core weapon in our arsenal to push against modernity.

 Indeed, apologetics has its work to do.
 Clearly it strengthens those within the faith (see the Heschel quote above).
 It can also provide sceptics with alternative views they have not considered that in some cases can lead one to further investigation or consideration or respect or better understanding of a possible Christian narrative of the data the world has given us.
 Yet, I fear a danger and a lack in all of this emphasis.
-Observation of the falling away or “fuzzifying” of orthodox Christian belief – or the denuding and diluting to push it to the outer edges of societal discourse (and move this left believing towards a vague deism/theism) tends to make me think that apologetics cannot be the sole treatment for this sick patient.
-In fact, it may not even be the best and the one to be most needed in this battle (yet this is indeed the implicit position we seemingly cling to).
-Yes, we think, it is good to preach the bible and Gospel, but alas, we say, apologetics is the future in addressing the post-modern mind.
+Observation of the falling away or “fuzzifying” of orthodox Christian belief – or the denuding and diluting to push it to the outer margins of societal discourse makes me think that such apologetics cannot be the sole treatment for this rather sick patient.
+In fact, it may not even be the best treatment and the one most needed in this battle (yet this is indeed the implicit position we seemingly cling to).
+Yes, we think, it is good to preach the Bible and Gospel, but alas, we say, apologetics is the future in addressing the post-modern mind.
 Let Ravi at them and get William Lane Craig and they will finally admit defeat.
-Could it be that evangelical Christianity has now allowed apologetics to be so prominent in our address to the culture that we have turned it into a sort of “intelligence signalling” so that we can proudly boast “We have our PhD as well and he is armed with arguments”.
+Could it be that evangelical Christianity has now allowed apologetics to be so prominent in our address to the culture that we have turned it into a sort of “intelligence signalling” so that we can proudly boast “We have our PhD as well and he is armed with arguments”?
 But looked at from a cold and calculating measure of its effectiveness in bringing people to (or back to) Christianity, one might argue that other tools are now equally needed.

 Have I overdone my concern about us investing too much hope in modern scientific apologetics?
 I hope not, but I also do not want to take the sting out of the tail in terms of the point of concern that we are raising.
 Conversations with sceptics and nones/dones has lead us to conclude that we are using this one tool too often, when the broader issues are not that people are non-believers because they think Christians are dumb (and therefore, showing we are “smart” is not doing much).
 Rather, I think the battleground has shifted and Christians, while still using the tool of scientific apologetics, need to shift our focus materially.

 The core issue we see with youth today who walk away from the church is that they no longer respect its authority to speak on moral matters.
-We do not sense a real wave of scepticism driven by, say, conflict between evolution and creation as one example, but we indeed sense that wave around topics such as the role of woman, sexuality and the like.
-The battle has now shifted to the “authority space” in that who gets to define the moral high ground is where we see the friction and debate and subsequent loss of faith of committment to orthodox belief.
+In short, the Church finds itself without material moral authority.
+The battle has now shifted to the “authority space” in that who gets to define the moral high ground is where we see the friction and debate and subsequent loss of faith of committment to orthodox Christian belief.
 The solution?
 That’s another discussion beyond the point of this missive.
 I am only laying this bare thought at the feet of great men like Ravi Zacharias, etc. and leaders in the church to ponder and ask how we can address this lack?
 Is it addressable?
 Hope do we move from a sort of scientific/rationalist apologetic motif to one that is a moral apologetic.
 That is not something I have yet figured out in any way shape or form.
 But recognizing the lack and the need is surely a small and humble step.